jorgecasal/Code-Repo/content/blog/04-03-21/index.md

 ## The express server

-Express is a web application framework for Node.js that allows you to spin up robust APIs and web servers in a much easier and cleaner way.
-It is a lightweight package that does not obscure the core Node.js features.
-In this post we’ll go over how to setup a very basic web server.
+Express is an unopinionated framework for Node.js that helps you to serve your applications in a much easier and cleaner way.

 Installation
 Express is very simple to install.
 Simply install it via npm as you would with any other package.